 We also want to empower local residents–artists, artisans, professionals, hobbyists, individuals–with a highly visible platform that allows them to showcase their unique talents to a broad community of learners.
-Read some of the Teacher Q&As we’ve conducted over the past few months to see what we mean.
+Read some of the Teacher Q&As we’ve conducted in the past to see what we mean.

 Somerville has the second highest number of artists per capita in the United States (after NYC) and is home to a hugely diverse population from all walks of life.
 A Skillshare is where the creativity and craft of this 75,000-strong city all come together.

-Want to help us organize this event?
+Want to help us organize a future workshop?
+Got an interesting skill you’d like to share with your community?
 We’d love to have you.
 Send an email to SomervilleSkillshare@gmail.com and say hello.

 Love what you are doing!
 Want to use your model to bring together specific neighborhoods (Fort Greene/Clinton Hill/Bed-Stuy, in Brooklyn) rather than city-wide.
 And to do it ongoing through out the year with individual SkillShares.
 Would like to speak to someone from your group — sure we can leave a lot from how you organize and promote.
 (Know about the Gowanus, Brooklyn SkillShare group and am also contacting them)